Tichkematse

 Tichkematse, also called "Squint Eyes" or Quchkeimus (c.
-1857–1932) (Cheyenne), was an artist and collector who worked for the Smithsonian Institution in Washington, DC between 1879 and 1881.
+1857–1932) (Cheyenne), was an artist and collector who worked for the Smithsonian Institution in Washington, D.C., between 1879 and 1881.

 He is known for his ledger art, begun in the period from 1875 to 1878 while he was held as a prisoner of war at Fort Marion in Florida.
 He continued to make ledger art after his release.
 His work is part of the Smithsonian Institution collection and it published a book of his drawings.